Harshit-code-tech/mentorness_ml/README.md

 Our goal is to develop a robust system that can analyze real-world Fastag transaction data and accurately classify transactions as either legitimate or fraudulent.

+_Here's a breakdown of what this project entails:_

+**Data Exploration and Analysis:** We'll delve into your Fastag transaction dataset to understand the data distribution, identify potential patterns indicative of fraud (e.g., unusual toll amounts, frequent lane changes), and explore relationships between various features like vehicle type, toll booth location, and time of transaction.

+**Feature Engineering:** We may need to create new features from existing data to enhance the model's ability to detect fraud.
+This could involve extracting time-based features (e.g., hour of the day), calculating distances between toll booths for potential route inconsistencies, or creating categorical features based on vehicle dimensions.

+**Machine Learning Model Development and Evaluation:** We'll train and evaluate various machine learning models suited for classification tasks.
+Some potential options include Support Vector Machines (SVM), Random Forest, Gradient Boosting, or XGBoost.
+The model selection will be based on factors like accuracy, precision, recall, and ROC AUC curve to ensure optimal fraud detection performance.

+**Model Deployment:** Depending on your project goals, we could potentially develop a user-friendly web application.
+Users could input transaction details (vehicle type, toll amount, etc.), and the application would leverage the trained model to predict the likelihood of fraud for that specific transaction.

+**The benefits of this project are significant:**

+**Reduced Revenue Loss:** By effectively identifying and preventing fraudulent transactions, Fastag authorities can minimize revenue loss due to misuse of the system.

+**Enhanced Security and Trust:** A robust fraud detection system fosters a more secure and reliable Fastag ecosystem, increasing user trust in the system.

+**Improved Efficiency:** Accurate toll collection through fraud detection leads to better overall efficiency of the Fastag system.
+    This project contributes to a more secure and financially sound Fastag system, benefiting both users and authorities.

 # File Structure